BesLogic/sails-mysql-atomic/README.md

 # How it works:

-This hook will add a `transactionId` attribute to all models in order to work properly
+This hook will add a `mySqlTransactionId` attribute to all models in order to work properly

 Everything starts with the `SqlHelper.beginTransaction(...) -> Promise` method.